-Contact your physician or seek emergency help if you experience any of the warning signs of blood clots:
+Contact your doctor or seek emergency help if you experience any of theses symptoms of a blood clot:

-Contact your physician or seek emergency help if you experience any of the following warning signs of infection:
+Contact your physician or seek emergency help if you experience any of the following symptoms of infection:

 - swelling or redness at the edges of the wound

 - drainage of blood, pus, or other liquid from the wound

 - fever or chills or elevated temperature over 100 degrees

 Spinal fusion is typically an effective treatment for certain spinal conditions.
 The healing process may take several months.
 Your symptoms and comfort level will gradually improve as you gain strength and confidence in your movements.
 And while the procedure might not relieve all of your chronic back pain, you should have a general reduction in pain.